yosefrow/viz-ai/README.md

 - WebApp Users:
   - More Settings:
     - Use Access Control: Yes
     - Allow Access To networks and services:
+      - <private-server-ip>/32:tcp/80
     - Allow Access To groups: None
-- WebApp Admins:
+- Global Admins:
+  - Admin: v
   - More Settings:
     - Use Access Control: Yes
     - Allow Access To networks and services:
+      - <private-server-ip>/32:tcp/80
+      - <private-server-ip>/32:tcp/22
-    - Allow Access To groups: WebApp users
+    - Allow Access To groups: None

 #### Create Users